DIY Mudroom in an Armoire

 Add the top shelf 16″ down from the top!
 I placed the pocket holes on this shelf on the top of the shelf but still used 3/4″ holes and 1 1/4″ screws with wood glue!

-Now comes all the trim which is my favorite part because it all starts coming together and looking like a piece of furniture!!
+Now comes all the trim of the DIY armoire which is my favorite part because it all starts coming together and looking like a piece of furniture!!
 Yay!!
 I started with the easy ones first and just framed out my shelves and shoe dividers!
 They are just glued and brad nailed into place with 1 1/4″ brad nails!
 Make sure and glue as brad nails are not going to hold these on long without it!!
-(Don’t mind that small piece of molding on the bottom…it’s not supposed to be there)!!????
+(Don’t mind that small piece of molding on the bottom…it’s not supposed to be there)!!

 Next, I added framing on the sides!
 The picture below holds a lot of info!
 Lol!!
 Take a moment to take it all in!
 The 1x4s and the middle 1×3 are 8 3/4″ long, you couldn’t read it when I put the dimensions in!!
 Again these are just brad nailed and glued into place!